helen259896/my-next-app/RJS-question.md

 - Flexibility: easily add or modify event handlers without altering the core logic of the app.

 ### Event propagation phases:
-- Event Capturing
+- Event Capturing: the event starts from the root and move down the DOM tree toward the target
-- Target
+- Target: the event reaches the target element
-- Event bubbling
+- Event bubbling: the event bubbles up from the target to the root

 ### Event capturing